Frequently Asked Questions

 How much information do you share with employers?

 We DO NOT share ANY individual information with an employer.
 Ever.
 If you do not respect the community rules and we need to remove you from the platform, we will still not tell your employer.
 We DO share group information with employers on a periodic basis, reporting on whether the service was used, and how often.
 But we don't tell them WHO used it.
 If you are concerned about privacy, we encourage you to use an anonymous username (e.g. "LovesToWalk") and not to reveal any personal information in the publicly viewable chat areas.
-Team rooms are always private, as is the messaging function.
+Private Rooms are always private, as is the messaging function.

-What are Teams?
+What are Private Rooms?

 How can I thank someone who helped me?

 There are several easy ways to thank people who helped you on Health Together.
 First, you can upvote their questions and/or responses if the information has been useful.
 Second, you can give them a Halo by going to their profile page (you can only give a Halo once to each Healthangel).
+And we are working on more ways to thank and reward each other.

 Is it okay for me to give medical advice?